isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 ## Performance Analysis

 This section, showcases the performance numbers of the microservice.
-Note since the old cloud architecture had issues in publishing large maps or to execute multiple concurrent publishing hence this section compares the performance numbers of the microservice with AEM Guides on-prem offering.
+Since the old cloud architecture had issues in  concurrent publishing or in publishing very large maps hence this section compares the performance numbers of the microservice with AEM Guides on-prem offering.

-If you are publishing a large map on on-prem, then you might have to tweak the Java heap parameters or else you can encounter Out-of-memory errors.
-On cloud, the microservice is already profiled and has optimum Java heap and other configurations set out of the box.
+If you are publishing a large map on on-prem, then you might have to tweak the Java heap parameters or else you can encounter out-of-memory errors.
+On cloud, the microservice is already profiled and has optimum Java heap and other configurations out of the box.

 ### Running one publishing on cloud vs on-prem